 4. Are you wanting to shop?

 Some destinations are great for shopping and that may even be one of your reasons for visiting.
+You may be visiting a destination that is renowned for major retail outlets and big brands, or you may be visiting a place with markets and shopping bazaars selling local merchandise.
 If you are wanting to shop then take that into account when you are deciding how much you need.

 5. How accessible are ATMs or exchange facilities?